 How involved can I get?

 Hardly at all, actually.
 I’ve been more hands-off here than I’ve been in any placement area.
-But holy hell have the nurses I’ve worked with been incredible tutors.
+But oh my goodness have the nurses I’ve worked with been incredible tutors.
 A good nurse, whether they’re your mentor or not, will make every patient a learning experience.

 My thoughts on A&E as a student nurse

 I find it also quite difficult, and a personal challenge, when patients abuse the precious resources the already-stretched NHS has to offer.
 I don’t believe privatisation is the cure to these issues, but I do think there needs to be a radical change of emergency services, in some way.
-I feel like while learning as an NQN in A&E might be invaluable, I would suffer burnout pretty quickly.
+I feel like while a preceptorship as a newly qualified nurse (NQN) in A&E might be invaluable when I graduate, I would suffer burnout pretty quickly.

 My placement has been amazing so far.
 And the fact I’m writing this on the afternoon of my upcoming night shift, absolutely thrilled to guess at what I might experience and learn overnight, should show just how buzzing I am.
 But as for a career?
 I think I’ll stick to surgery.

 Tips for a placement on A&EYour mentor might be excellent but ensure you work with as many other nurses as you can, especially those trained in Italy, Spain, Portugal and the Phillippines.
-They are trained to a far, far higher standard than we are and often trained to an FY2 level.
+They are trained to a far, far higher level than we are.
+What doctors do here, they very often do as routine in their home countries.

 Observe observe observe.
 Every patient is a learning opportunity.